miked1ck/rainbow/README.md

 # Rainbow – reactjs, express, and webpack

-React infinite scrolling rainbow color wheel
+React infinite scrolling rainbow color wheel.
+Elastic, watch as it adapts to the size of the viewport.
+Extend the data file to be anything you want/need.

 ![screenshot](screenshot.gif)